pcre

 selves are described in the pcrebuild page.
 Documentation about build-

-ing PCRE for various operating systems can be found in the README file
+ing PCRE for various operating systems can be found in the README and

-The library contains a number of undocumented internal functions and
+The libraries contains a number of undocumented internal functions and

 data tables that are used by more than one of the exported external